BestTimesToVisit.com Logo

 transport

 Get a Suica or Pasmo card at the airport upon arrival.
-These rechargeable cards work on all trains and buses, making travel super easy and avoiding the hassle of buying individual tickets.
-You can even use them at many convenience stores and vending machines!
+These rechargeable cards work on all trains and buses in Tokyo and surrounding areas, saving you time and hassle compared to buying individual tickets.
+They're also accepted at many convenience stores and vending machines.

 money

-While credit cards are widely accepted in larger stores and restaurants, many smaller establishments, especially family-run ones, prefer cash.
-Carry some yen for these situations, and consider withdrawing cash from 7-Eleven ATMs – they often have better exchange rates than banks.
+While credit cards are widely accepted in larger stores and restaurants, many smaller establishments and local eateries prefer cash.
+Carry some yen for these situations, and consider withdrawing cash from 7-Eleven ATMs which often have better exchange rates than banks.

 food